 Subject: [OT] Real-world cars (was: Re: Cars in Shadowrun)

 The ShadowRN list is also available in a digest version.
 Normally, you will receive each message sent to the list as a separate message; if you subscribe to the digest, you will instead receive one large message every so often containing several different posts.
 Note that the digest is not sent out at regular intervals—that is, you will not necessarily receive a message every day.
 Instead, the digest is sent out any time when the total size of sent messages since the last digest has exceeded 40 kilobytes.
 If there is a lot of list traffic, that may mean you get several digests per day.

-To subscribe to the digest version, follow the normal subscription procedure, but send your subscription request to email@example.com instead of the address given there.
+To subscribe to the digest version, follow the normal subscription procedure, then log onto the subscriber's page and set the option to receive the list in digest form.

 Most mail readers allow you to have your incoming mail pass through a filter.
 This filter will allow you to sort or delete mail based on subject or sender or many other parameters.
 The exact requirements vary with each mail reader program, so no specifics can be given here.
 However, look through your mailer's preferences or options to find filters or rules that you can set.

 To sort your ShadowRN mail, you want to sort by who the mail is addressed to, as the list server maintains the From line as being the person that wrote the posting.
 All messages from ShadowRN will have firstname.lastname@example.org as the To line.

 As an added tip, it works better to filter on shadowrn@ than on the full address, because this way you will likely not have to change your filter rules should the list move to a new address.